alt3/sequelize-to-json-schemas/README.md

 - understandable code
 - compatible with Sequelize v4 and v5
 - generates valid schemas (test suite using [ajv](https://github.com/epoberezkin/ajv) and [Swagger Parser](https://github.com/APIDevTools/swagger-parser) validators)

+## Strategy Pattern

+This library uses the Strategy Pattern to achieve the following:

+- create rock-solid core functionality only once
+- simplify support for new/upcoming schema variants

 ## License